Tom Hoge betting profile: Sony Open in Hawaii - PGA TOUR

 Hoge's advanced stats and rankings

-- Hoge posted a Strokes Gained: Off-the-Tee average of -0.275 in his past five tournaments, while struggling with consistency off the tee.
+- Hoge posted a Strokes Gained: Off-the-Tee average of -0.275 in his past five tournaments.

-- In terms of Strokes Gained: Approach the Green in his past five starts, Hoge delivered a solid 0.340 mark, showing strength in his iron play.
+- In terms of Strokes Gained: Approach the Green, Hoge had a 0.340 mark over his past five starts.

+- Around the greens, Hoge delivered a -0.064 Strokes Gained: Around-the-Green mark in his past five tournaments.

-- On the greens, Hoge posted a -0.562 Strokes Gained: Putting mark in his past five tournaments, highlighting an area that needs improvement.
+- On the greens, Hoge had a -0.562 Strokes Gained: Putting mark over his past five starts, while his overall Strokes Gained: Total averaged -0.562.

 All stats in this article are accurate for Hoge as of the start of the Sony Open in Hawaii.